pyepics/pyepics/doc/wx.rst

 the concept of "shapes" which are added to "canvases" and can be moved, scrolled, zoomed, animated, etc.

-There is a pvShapeMixin class which allows PV callback functionality to be added to any OGL Shape class, and there are also pvRectangle and pvCircle subclasses already created.
+There is a PVShapeMixin class which allows PV callback functionality to be added to any OGL Shape class, and there are also PVRectangle and PVCircle subclasses already created.

 A recommended way to use these OGL classes is to make a static bitmap